devrenj/php-server/README.md

 >[!NOTE]
 > 🇧🇷 Este projeto foi desenvolvido para Windows
 > 🇺🇸 This project was developed for Windows

+>[!TIP]
+> 🇧🇷 Use essa solução para desenvolvimento
+> 🇺🇸 Use this solution for development

 # Clone & Run